shivzone/pxf_demo/README.md

 To run queries via HAWQ:

-Top 5 products of a specific country (Belgium)
+Top 5 products of a specific country (Demonstrates querying against Hdfs,Hive & HBase with predicate push down to Hive)
 ```
 SELECT count(*) AS number_of_purchases, products."product:name"
 FROM products, customers, transactions